sara-nl/clouddocs/notices/spectre-meltdown.markdown

 ## Security maintenance downtime

 We will have to bring all VMs in the HPC Cloud down to install the security updates on our hosts.
 Because this is a big inconvenience to you, our users, we will wait until pending solutions have been tested and released.
-We expect the downtime to be a few days in the middle of February, outside our regular maintenance windows.
+We expect the downtime to be a few days early March, outside our regular maintenance windows.